 There are three major types of popups that are used in JavaScript to obtain text input or send messages to the user.
+These boxes are modal because they block the action of your program until the user acts upon them.

-- The function alert creates a popup that conveys a message.
-Its argument is a string, which is the message to be conveyed. - The function prompt creates a popup that asks the user for text.
+• The function alert creates a popup that conveys a message.
+Its argument is a string, which is the message to be conveyed.
+Go into your browser, open an empty page, and type ("This is an alert box"); and you will see this.

+• The function prompt creates a popup that asks the user for text.
 It requires two arguments.
 The first is the message on the box, the second is the default text if the user enters nothing.
-The text typed in by the user is returned to the caller. - The function confirm produces a box with two buttons marked "OK and "Cancel."
-It accepts one argument, a message from the page.
-It returns true if the user hits the OK button and false if the user hits the cancel button.
+The text typed in by the user is returned to the caller.
+Now go into the console and type prompt("Hi Sailor!
+What's yer name"); You will see this.
+Enter your name and hit the enter key or OK.